klee669/alphaTheoryOverRegions/README.md

 * go to the main directory of the repository

-* open 'constants.cpp' or 'constantsMPFR.cpp' file depending on the precision required to use.
+* open 'constants.cpp' (double precision) or 'constantsMPFR.cpp' (arbitrary precision with MPFI) file depending on the precision required to use.
 * For 'constantsMPFR.cpp' file, go to the line of 'mpfr_set_default_prec(256);' and change 256 to a desired precision.
 * go to the line of 'realP(realPart-pow(10,-20),realPart+pow(10,-20));' and 'imagP(imagPart-pow(10,-20),imagPart+pow(10,-20));' and change pow(10,-20) to a desired radius.
 * go up the line of 'std::ofstream outputFile("output.txt");' and change what is inside the quote mark to the desired name of the output.